HomeFA CupFive of the best FA Cup semi-finals of modern times

 One of the most eagerly anticipated weekends on the football calendar is upon us as we prepare for the FA Cup semi-finals, the final four teams all dreaming of securing a place in the Wembley final.

-Whilst some will argue the competition has lost some of the allure of yesteryear, there remains a romanticism about world football’s oldest domestic tournament and Leicester, Southampton, Chelsea and Manchester City will all be hoping it’s their name engraved on the famous trophy.
+Whilst some will argue the competition has lost some of the allure of yesteryear, there remains a romanticism about world football’s oldest domestic tournament and Manchester City, Chelsea, Manchester United and Coventry will all be hoping it’s their name engraved on the famous trophy.

-Throughout the ages we’ve seen some classic cup encounters in the last four and we’ve decided to revisit some of the most memorable semi-final matches from the past 25 years.
+Throughout the ages, we’ve seen some classic cup encounters in the last four and we’ve decided to revisit some of the most memorable modern semi-final matches.

 Middlesbrough 3-3 Chesterfield – 1997